-During his time on earth, Jesus announced that the way to salvation, immortality, and inheriting the kingdom of God was again open to humanity.
+During his time on earth, Jesus proclaimed the Kingdom of God and announced that the way to salvation, immortality, and inheriting the Celestial Kingdom was again open to humanity.
 It involved the opportunity to seek unison with the Father that would make a person’s nature divine through receiving the Divine Love in the soul.
-This opportunity didn’t come through Jesus’ sacrifice or death, but rather through his life.
-Jesus’ death was the result of the beliefs and actions of the Jews who couldn’t tolerate his teaching.
+This opportunity didn’t come through Jesus’ sacrifice or death, but rather through his life – being the first to have achieved the unity with God – and teaching about how to acquire this Love of God and follow in his footsteps.
+Jesus’ death resulted from the ingrained beliefs and actions of the Jews who couldn’t tolerate his teaching.
 It didn’t appease “God’s wrath”, for God is a God of Love, not of wrath, wishing to share His Love and nature with humans.
-Jesus was the first human to possess the Divine Love, exemplify it, and proclaim it, so others too would know how to acquire it.
+Jesus was the first human to possess the Divine Love, exemplify it, and proclaim it, so others too would know how to acquire it and be able to reach their potential as true children of God.

 Death – the forfeiture of immortality – came through Adam in the sense that after his Fall, he and his descendants were no longer able to partake of the Father’s Divinity, become at one with God, and gain immortality.
 Jesus brought the gift of eternal life back again.
 At that time this opportunity became available not only to humans, but also to all the spirits who lived and died without its availability.
-Jesus was the messenger announcing to both humans and spirits that the way was again open to life and immortality.
+Jesus was the messenger announcing to both humans and spirits that the way was again open to life and immortality – and hence to God’s Celestial Kingdom of which he is the loving and humble Master.

 Humans were made a little lower than the angels in that they have only been given the potential of becoming divine angels.
 By contrast, the angels have already fulfilled that potential by developing their soul through the Divine Love, having it transformed into the very essence and nature of God and thus become immortal.

 For a PDF with similar information, go to On Immortality.